 However, if you have the education and experience, you may be tired of office politics and the long daily commute.
 That’s when you start looking for home jobs and accounting firms that hire remote workers.

-We searched through FlexJobs to pick out seven of the best.
+We searched through FlexJobs to pick out six of the best.
 These firms often have multiple job postings for certified public accountants, technicians and bookkeepers.

 Firms that hire remote accountants and bookkeepers